Glagan/42-exam-rank-06/README.md

 The ``extract_message`` and ``str_join`` functions are given to you when passing the exam, they are in ``main.c`` in the subject folder.

+>The function in this example are **not** the same as in the subject example, I suggest you check and understand the one that are given to you before you use them

 ## Compilation

 You can compile both **mini_serv** and the test **client** with: